mohllal/notes/book-microservices-patterns.md

   - Better fault isolation
   - Easily experimenting and adoption of new technologies.
   - Enables teams to be autonomous.
-- Drawbacks of the microservice architecture:
+- Drawbacks of the Microservice architecture:
   - Finding the right services is challenging.
   - Distributed systems are complex
   - Deploying features spanning multiple services needs careful coordination.